 In business, some customers receive faulty, broken, low-quality goods or else other unsuitable goods, the customer can return the product to the seller.
 In addition, the customer may also hold the product with them at a reduced price.

 Thus, there exist two possibilities!
-If the customer pretended to return the goods he/she bought, then the situation is called sales return.
-If the customer accepts the damaged goods and is induced for the reduced cost, it is called a sales allowance.
+If the customer tends to return the goods that are purchased, this type of situation is called sales return.
+And, if the customer accepts the damaged goods and requests for a cost reduction, it is called a sales allowance. induced

 Every company tends to maintain both their sales return and their allowances account record in a single account.

 In terms of payroll journey, the sales return is that which ought to be helpful for the returning customers in account books or to the account for when there exists a return of sold goods by your client because of unrequired goods/services by clients or may be due to problems with the sold goods, etc.,

 Here is your journal entry to pass in account books for sales return accounting.